mutagen-io/mutagen/README.md

 - On systems that support recursive filesystem watching (macOS and Windows), Mutagen effeciently watches synchronization roots for changes.
 Other systems currently use regular and efficient polling out of a desire to support very large directory hierarchies that might exhaust watch and file descriptors.
+On Linux, Mutagen couples this polling with a restricted set of native watches on the most recently updated contnets in order to maintain low-latency change notifications.
 - Mutagen is agnostic of the transport to endpoints - all it requires is a byte stream to each endpoint.
 Support is currently built-in for local and SSH-based synchronization, but support for other remote types can easily be added.
 As a